sketchychen/whiteboarding/general_questions.md

 * Name 3 ways to decrease page load (perceived or actual load time).
   - Rearrange script loading or have scripts load at opportune moments or only when needed.
 (Have the most important stuff load first, maybe other things in the background)
   - Ex) With a comic reader, maybe while someone is on a page reading it, immediately consecutive pages load too.
+  - Minify scripts.
   - Optimize images, memory usage.
+Avoid empty img tags.
+  - Browser caching.
-  - Limit HTTP requests.
+  - Minimize HTTP requests.
   - Would CSS loading animations help?
 * If you jumped on a project and they used tabs and you used spaces, what would you do?
   - Adapt to tabs.
 There's a chance they don't care, but I like to maintain consistency, especially if it's a team project.